 The Windham School District Board of Trustees is composed of nine Governor- appointed experts in various fields selected to fulfill the year-round job of governing schools within the Texas Department of Criminal Justice.

 While serving as the Windham Board of Trustees, they are also known as the Texas Board of Criminal Justice.
 Their actions and decisions affect the present and future success of men and women in incarceration who will one day return to society.
 Windham’s trustees generously donate their time and expertise, shouldering critical responsibilities and often making difficult choices.
 They provide vision and leadership in their roles as advocates, and they will continue to stand up for correctional education.

-Our trustees are seen throughout the year visiting Windham schools, speaking at graduation ceremonies, discussing correctional education issues at professional and legislative meetings, and making decisions that support the far-reaching effects of schools within Texas prisons.
-They are always pleased to meet Windham teachers and proud to learn of our students’ success.
-We are grateful for their service; they have made it possible for thousands of men and women to make better choices and prepare for new chapters of their lives.
+Our trustees are seen throughout the year visiting Windham schools, speaking at graduation ceremonies, discussing correctional education topics at professional and legislative meetings, and making decisions that support the far-reaching effects of schools within Texas correctional facilities.
+They are always pleased to meet Windham teachers and proud to learn of students’ success.
+Windham is grateful for their service; they have made it possible for thousands of men and women to make better choices and prepare for new chapters of their lives.